GerritCodeReview/homepage/pages/gerrit/dev-design.md

 JavaScript enabled browser, as they also would need to be running Git in order to contribute.

-There are a number of open source browsers available, including Firefox and Chromium.
+There are a number of open-source browsers available, including Firefox and Chromium.
 Users have some degree of choice in their browser selection, including being able to build and audit their browser from source.